 If you've ever attended a work retreat or met with a career counselor in high school, chances are you already know your MBTI personality, also known as the Myers-Briggs Type Indicator, or the the Myers-Briggs personality test for short.
 Myers-Briggs questionnaires may be typically associated with team-building retreats and something to fill out with your friends and family when you're bored, but the personality types have been cropping up in another unexpected place: Dating apps.
 It goes a little something like this: "Mike, 35, Lawyer, INFJ, Loves Pizza."
 But is that actually an indication of your potential compatibility?

-Perhaps much more indicative of true compatibility than zodiac signs (depending on who you ask), Myers-Briggs personality types are rooted in a scientific theory by psychoanalyst Carl Jung that aims to identify a person's personality based on 16 set types.
+Perhaps more indicative of true compatibility than zodiac signs (depending on who you ask), Myers-Briggs personality types are rooted in a scientific theory by psychoanalyst Carl Jung that aims to identify a person's personality based on 16 set types.
 Beyond being helpful in the workplace (an estimated 80% of Fortune 500 companies use the test), knowing your loved ones' personality type may be helpful in navigating conflicts in relationships or understanding others better.

 Meet the Expert

 Rachel Cubas-Wilkinson, Ph.D., is a Senior Consultant at The Myers-Briggs Company, developers of one of the world's most popular personality tools.